5.3. The finite-difference method#

 The finite-difference method for solving a boundary value problem replaces the derivatives in the ODE with finite-difference approximations derived from the Taylor series.
 This results in linear system of algebraic equations that can be solved to give an approximation of the solution to the BVP.

 The derivatives of \(y_i\) are approximated using values of neighbouring nodes \(y_{i+1}\), \(y_{i-1}\) etc. using expressions derived by truncating the Taylor series and rearranging to make the derivative term the subject.
-Some common finite-difference approximations are listed in Table 5.2.
+Some common finite-difference approximations are tabulated below.

 Finite-difference approximation